 Sustainability in Affordable Housing Renovation for CSNDC – Boston, MA

-Sorensen Partners is Architect for the $13M rehabilitation of 59 units of affordable housing for CSNDC in Boston, MA, which will begin construction in 2021.
+Sorensen Partners is Architect for the $13.8M rehabilitation of 59 units of affordable housing for CSNDC in Boston, MA, which began construction in 2021.
 The development consists of six masonry buildings at two sites – Waldeck and Orlando – in Dorchester and Mattapan.
 Following is a list of green, sustainable, and climate resilient design characteristics of the rehabilitation.

 Energy Efficient Envelope Design.

-- Waldeck roofs will be upgraded from R-30 to R-52 through addition of blown cellulose insulation in the roof joists.
+- Waldeck roofs will be upgraded from R-30 to R-52 through addition of spray foam insulation in the roof joists.

-- Waldeck basement ceilings will be insulated with R-30 batt insulation and rim joist sealing.
+- Waldeck basement ceilings insulated with R-30 batt insulation and rim joist sealing.

-- 25 Orlando roof will be upgraded from R-24 to R-49 through the addition of 5 inches of rigid insulation.
-A cool roof (white Duro-Last PVC) will be installed.
+- 25 Orlando roof upgraded from R-24 to R-49 through the addition of 5 inches of rigid insulation.
+Cool roof (white Duro-Last PVC) installed.

-- 31 & 35 Orlando roofs will be upgraded from R-25 to R-55 through the addition of R-30 batt insulation in the attics.
+- 31 & 35 Orlando roofs upgraded from R-25 to R-55 through the addition of R-30 batt insulation in the attics.

-- Exterior doors will be replaced with new gasketed doors.
+- Exterior doors replaced with new gasketed doors.

 Efficient Building Systems.

-- Gas service will be installed at Orlando, providing an efficient and cost-effective heat source.
+- Gas service installed at Orlando, providing an efficient and cost-effective heat source.

-- All new high efficiency gas-fired boilers and gas-fired stand-alone water heaters will be installed.
+- All new high efficiency gas-fired boilers and gas-fired stand-alone water heaters installed.

-- New insulated HHW distribution piping and plumbing piping will be installed.
+- New insulated HHW distribution piping and plumbing piping installed.

 Healthy Indoor Air Quality.

-- 2-speed bathroom fans activated by light switch will be installed.
+- 2-speed bathroom fans activated by light switch installed.

-- 2-speed fans will be set for continuous low-speed operation to provide adequate air recirculation.
+- 2-speed fans are set for continuous low-speed operation to provide adequate air recirculation.

-- Unit front and rear doors will be replaced with new gasketed doors.
+- Unit front and rear doors replaced with new gasketed doors.

-- Stormwater recharge systems will be installed at both sites.
+- Stormwater recharge systems installed at both sites.

-- Orlando stormwater recharge will be assisted by three new infiltration bioswales.
+- Orlando stormwater recharge is assisted by a new infiltration bio-swale.

-- All plants being installed are native plants, and drought-tolerant plants where possible.
+- All plants installed are native plants, and drought-tolerant plants where possible.

-- Asphalt will be replaced with concrete pavers, gravel, and native plants at Waldeck.
+- Asphalt replaced with concrete pavers, gravel, and native plants at Waldeck.
 The overall impervious surface area is substantially reduced at the Waldeck backyards.

 On-site Clean Energy Systems.

-- All roofs will be made solar-ready through installation of an additional dedicated electrical panel; and installation of conduit to roof for use in future solar installation.
+- All roofs made solar-ready through installation of an additional dedicated electrical panel; and installation of conduit to roof for use in future solar installation.